 Karnataka man kidnaps 21-year-old niece, forcibly ties ‘mangalsutra’, films video

-Bengaluru, Feb 06: The Karnataka Police cracked a kidnapping case after coming across a video clip where a man was seen forcibly tying a 'mangalsutra' around a girl's neck in a car even the girl screamed and tried to stop him from going ahead with the act.
+Bengaluru, Feb 06: The Karnataka Police cracked a kidnapping case after coming across a video clip where a man was seen forcibly tying a 'mangalsutra' around a girl's neck in a car while the girl screamed and tried to stop him from going ahead with the act.

 According to the police, a 21-year-old woman from Hassan district of Karnataka was abducted in a car by her own maternal uncle on Monday, when she was waiting at a bus stop on her way back home after work.